pactus-project/pactus.org/docs/learn/smart_contract/storage.md

 Usually in smart contracts developers are interested in data collections like Search Trees or Hash Tables to look up values by the associated keys.
-Most programming languages come up with some builtin collections, however we can’t use them in smart contract because they use RAM that is inconsistent.
+Most programming languages come up with some builtin collections, however we can’t use them in smart contracts because they use RAM that is inconsistent.
 However we can have storage equivalent of these data collections that instead of dealing with memory they are dealing with the storage file.
 You can naively consider storage as dedicated consistent memory for the smart contract.